Fzkuji/awesome-AI/2. Mathematics/Mathematics.md

 ## Contents

-This is current arragement of this note.
+This is current arrangement of this note.

 0. [Foundations of mathematics](0.%20Foundations%20of%20mathematics/Foundations%20of%20mathematics.md)
 	- [Mathematical proof](0.%20Foundations%20of%20mathematics/Mathematical%20proof/Mathematical%20proof.md)